Geldflamme365/Geldflamme365/README.md

 I'm an 18-year-old Swiss student at the IMS Aarau, training as an application developer.
 Most of what I build starts with a hobby of mine: if something in
 Magic: The Gathering, Warhammer, or my home lab annoys me, I turn it into a small tool that makes the hobby better.
-That's how I learn — real projects, real users (usually me and my friends), real problems.
+That's how I learn - real projects, real users (usually me and my friends), real problems.

 I care about software that is clean underneath and honest on the surface: clear structure, no unnecessary complexity, and interfaces that take the user seriously.
 Right now I'm into web development, APIs, automation, and self-hosting.

+i love building openSource and contribuing to the communities i'm in :)

 - Building **[MTG Remasurium](https://mtg-remasurium.t-ackeret-inf24.workers.dev/)** — a Magic: The Gathering card finder with collection sync on Cloudflare
 - Digging into backends, databases and edge deployment